hassenius/terraform-module-icp-deploy/README.md

 |enterprise-edition  |False          |No      |Whether to provision enterprise edition (EE) or community edition (CE).
 EE requires image files to be provided|
 |parallell-image-pull|False          |No      |Download and pull docker images on all nodes in parallell before starting ICP installation.
 Can speed up installation time|

+## Outputs

+- icp_public_key
+    * The public key used for boot master to connect via ssh for cluster setup
+- icp_private_key
+    * The public key used for boot master to connect via ssh for cluster setup
+- install_complete
+    * Boolean value that is set to true when ICP installation process is completed
+- icp_version
+    * The ICP version that has been installed
+- cluster_ips
+    * List of IPs of the cluster

 ### ICP Version specifications
 The `icp-version` field supports the format `org`/`repo`:`version`. `ibmcom` is the default organisation and `icp-inception` is the default repo, so if you're installing for example version `2.1.0.2` from Docker Hub it's sufficient to specify `2.1.0.2` as the version number.